mocktomata/mocktomata/docs/boundary.md

 For example, making calls to a remote server or a component written by another team in another language.

-When we write tests that needs to communicate across the boundary, we often need to create a test double to similate the behavior.
+When we write tests that needs to communicate across the boundary, we often need to create a test double to simulate the behavior.

-This allow us to write tests that are fast to run and also decouple from the remote system, so that we don't have to configure the remote system to produce the expected behavior.
+This allows us to write tests that are fast to run and also decouple from the remote system, so that we don't have to configure the remote system to produce the expected behavior.

 However, if we only have these tests,